akashdeep000/chatterbox-tts/README.md

 #### Parameter Tuning for Quality and Speed

-The `text_chunk_size`, `tokens_per_slice`, and `chunk_overlap_method` parameters are crucial for balancing audio quality and streaming latency.
+The `text_processing_chunk_size`, `audio_tokens_per_slice`, and `chunk_overlap_method` parameters are crucial for balancing audio quality and streaming latency.
 Understanding how they work together allows you to fine-tune the TTS engine for your specific needs.

-*   **`text_chunk_size`**: This parameter determines how the input text is split into smaller pieces.
+*   **`text_processing_chunk_size`**: This parameter determines how the input text is split into smaller pieces.
 The T3 model processes one chunk at a time.
     *   **Smaller values** (e.g., 50) lead to lower "time to first audio" because the first chunk is processed faster.
 However, this can sometimes result in less natural prosody, as the model has less context.
     *   **Larger values** (e.g., 200) provide more context to the model, which can improve the naturalness of the speech, but it will take longer to receive the first audio chunk.

-*   **`tokens_per_slice`**: After the T3 model converts a text chunk into a sequence of speech tokens, this parameter determines how many of those tokens are sent to the S3Gen model at a time to be converted into audio.
+*   **`audio_tokens_per_slice`**: After the T3 model converts a text chunk into a sequence of speech tokens, this parameter determines how many of those tokens are sent to the S3Gen model at a time to be converted into audio.
     *   **Smaller values** (e.g., 20) result in smaller, more frequent audio chunks being streamed to the client, which can create a smoother streaming experience.
     *   **Larger values** (e.g., 50) will result in fewer, larger audio chunks, which can be more efficient but may feel less "real-time."

 *   **`chunk_overlap_method`**: This parameter defines how the audio from different text chunks is stitched together.
     *   **`"full"`**: This method creates a seamless overlap between audio chunks, which generally produces the highest quality audio by avoiding clicks or pauses.
 It is slightly more computationally intensive.
     *   **`"zero"`**: This method simply concatenates the audio chunks.
 It is faster but may occasionally produce audible artifacts at the seams between chunks.

+*   **`crossfade_duration_milliseconds`**: This parameter determines the duration of the crossfade between audio chunks.

 The following diagram illustrates how these parameters relate to each other in the TTS process: